mirchandani-mohnish/issue-recommendation/README.md

-# Codetriaging: The Social Network way
+# Codetriaging: The SNAzzy Way

 A project by: